GHCIS-Maker-Club/.github/profile/README.md

 - 🗣️ Participate in maker fairs and hackathons to showcase our work.

 ## 🛠️ Projects
-Here's a glimpse of some of our ongoing and completed projects:
-- 💡 Let's wait for some awesome projects!

 ## 🌍 Join Us!
 Whether you're a beginner or an experienced maker, there's a place for you in our club.
 Join us and be part of an amazing community of creators.

-Our club day: Every Monday at ZX204 Computer Room
+Our club day: Every Monday at Guanghua Middle School.
+Contact us for more info.

 ## 📧 Contact Us
 Have questions or want to get involved?
 Reach out to us: